 Use of Materials Off-Campus

-Johnson School alumni have remote access to a selection of business research resources.
+Cornell alumni have access to a selection of business research resources.
 You may need to set up your Alumni NetID to access these databases.
 If you don't have your Cornell alumni NetID and activation code, please call (607) 254-2288, Monday - Friday from 8:30 a.m. - 6:00 p.m.
 EST to have your activation code issued.
-To obtain a login for CareerBeam, Johnson School alumni should request an account via the link provided in JConnect.

-- Business Source: Alumni Edition has a business and management focus and includes industry Reports, global and country reports, as well as trade publications.
+- Business Source: Alumni Edition has a business and management focus and includes industry reports, global and country reports, and trade publications.

-- CareerBeam is an all-in-one job search resource.
+- CareerBeam is an all-in-one job search resource for current Cornell students and alumni.
 Questionnaires help your determine what you want in a career.
 A resume builder helps you organize your experience and skills.
 It also contains up-to-date reports on more than 700 industries and a directory of thousands of companies.
-Johnson School alumni can register for CareerBeam through JConnect.

 - Hospitality & Tourism Index™ (HTI) contains scholarly research and industry news relating to all areas of hospitality and tourism.

-- JSTOR for Alumni is a resource for research, teaching and learning that includes full-text content of more than 1,300 academic journals, and thousands of primary sources.
+- JSTOR for Alumni includes full-text content of more than 1,300 academic journals, and thousands of primary sources.

-- Morgan & Claypool Digital Library of Engineering and Computer Science and Morgan & Claypool Colloquium of Life Sciences contain more than 400 lectures on artificial intelligence, communication networks, electrical engineering, human-centered informatics, synthetic biology, and life sciences.
-The online books synthesize an important research or development topic and are authored by a prominent contributor to the field.
+- Morgan & Claypool Digital Library of Engineering and Computer Science lectures and books on artificial intelligence, communication networks, electrical engineering, and life sciences.

 - Free resources: Government, NGO, and industry association websites often contain valuable business information.
 We have included a few key resources on our website and we would be happy to provide additional suggestions that may address specific alumni questions.